 We don't just talk cars ... we teach how to buy them.

 Brought back into production with the 2000 model year, the new "smaller" version of the Impala quickly became Chevy's top selling sedan.
-In fact, it's also the top selling domestic sedan.
+In fact, it was also the top selling domestic sedan.
 Only the Honda Accord and Toyota Camry had better sales here in the U.S. from 2000 - 2010.

-The 2006 to 2011 Impala generation was large enough to seat six, yet toned down in engine size to a more gas-friendly V6, it still produced plenty of oomph with its 2011-horsepower 3.5-liter engine.
+The 2006 to 2016 Impala generation, its ninth, was large enough to seat six, yet toned down in engine size to a more gas-friendly V6, it still produced plenty of oomph with its 2011-horsepower 3.5-liter engine.
 But for those who must have more get-up-and-go, you need look no further than the Impala SS (2006 - 2009) with its 5.3-liter V8 and an impressive 303 horsepower.

 And if a compromise is in order, there's always the 3.9-liter V6 on the LTZ model making 240 horsepower.